 Trainees – Claim credit for hours of experience by submitting one or more Affidavit of Experience for Washington Electrical Trainees (F500-149-000).

-Information about fees and where to mail it are on the form.
+Find information about fees and where to mail it your affidavit on the form.

 Common reasons why affidavits are denied: